What Is a Plant-Based Diet? Benefits and Foods to Eat

 This post may contain affiliate links.
 Read my full disclosure here.

-This is a great resource for anyone searching for information on a Whole Food Plant-Based Diet (WFPB).
-It has a lot of free downloads and resources: fact sheets on different health subjects from the Physicians Committee for Responsible Medicine, TEDx talk from Dr. Caldwell Esselstyn on heart disease, and TEDx talk from Dr. Neal Barnard on preventing and reversing type 2 diabetes.
+We have created a great resource for anyone searching for information on a whole food plant-based diet (WFPB).
+It includes free downloads and resources: fact sheets on different health subjects from the Physicians Committee for Responsible Medicine, TEDx talk from Dr. Caldwell Esselstyn, M.D. on heart disease and diet, and TEDx talk from Dr. Neal Barnard, M.D. on preventing and reversing type 2 diabetes.
 A great resource to share.

-What foods can you eat on a whole food plant-based diet?
+What is a plant-based diet?

 A whole-food plant-based (WFPB) diet is similar to a vegan diet in that both ways of eating avoid meat, dairy, and eggs.
 However, WFPB takes it to a further level of eating closer to the plant.

-LEGUMES – This group includes beans, peas, and lentils.
+• LEGUMES – This group includes beans, peas, and lentils.
 They are hearty, high-protein foods that are rich in calcium, iron, cholesterol-lowering soluble fiber, and even traces of omega-3 fatty acids.

-FRUIT – These are vitamin-rich and have no cholesterol.
+• FRUIT – These are vitamin-rich and have no cholesterol.
 They do have natural sugar but are low on the glycemic index, except for watermelon and pineapple.

-Recommended foods do NOT include meat, dairy products, eggs, added oils, or most processed foods.
+Recommended foods do not include meat, dairy products, eggs, added oils, or most processed foods.

 This also means avoiding heavily processed foods that contain added sugars or artificial sweeteners.
 Also to be avoided are highly refined grains such as white bread that have been stripped of most nutritional value.